 But within 5 or 6 years, I found God or God found me or a little of both as spiritual journeys go.
 And I now had this concept that wasn’t me and wasn’t you and wasn’t anyone I knew.
 In fact, one of the definition was He was unknowable.
 My brain couldn’t comprehend His plans and designs.
 I had to take leaps of faith and trust in the process and pray for some help and ask those who also had sparks of spiritual life in them (I was informed that was everyone) and put it all that together with my experiences and pray and be patience and finally take action in the hopes that my decision reflected the God I liked to say “of my understanding” but actually I didn’t get to understand at all because He is God.
 And even in using a pronoun like “he” or “she,” I’m not helping myself since I constantly want to remake God in my image.
 God gets to be petty, mean, jealous and loves shoes much to often than I’d like to care to admit.

-Now people often argue at this point that if God is so unknowable that we will just fall back into relative morality, but the amazing power of having a sense of God is that we don’t.
+Now people often argue at this point that if God is so unknowable we will just fall back into relative morality, but the amazing power of having a sense of God is we don’t.
 Most of the time.
 We want to be better just because we like God.
 We try to love more.
 Care more.
 We realize how unimportant our every feeling and whim and need is in the great scheme of humanity.
 And when we forget, we often have meditation books, the Bible, spiritual texts, friends, family and more to give us a push in the right direction.
 We focus on what we can give first and what we receive second.
 Why?
 I don’t know.
 Humility often follows faith.

 Now what does this all have to do with abortion?
 Well, it’s not a black and white issue once we have God.
 The morality of getting pregnant, keeping a child, raising a child, aborting a child is not drawn along pro-life and pro-choice.
 We may want it to be because how easy it is to stand and yell at each other.
 I like yelling and being right.
 I have taken a side and I think it’s okay to take a side.
 But I think it must be done in a thoughtful way and in the acknowledgment that God is much bigger than pro-life and pro-choice.
-God doesn’t hate either side nor is He standing around yelling at either side either.
+God doesn’t hate either side nor is He standing around yelling at each side either.

 And then we get into the reality of abortion.
 What if a woman is raped?
 The man acted in self-will not God’s will.
 Does God really want that baby on Earth?
 How do we know?
 What about casual sex?
 If God doesn’t believe in it, which we could debate another time, does God want baby here?
 What if the act of abortion changes the woman forever?
 Maybe that was God’s plan.
 Perhaps, that woman will now change the lives of hundreds of people and the abortion of the fetus was the catalyst.
 The woman doesn’t have to become a pro-life advocate.
 What if she becomes a doctor or a mother or a saint?